Charmonium-like resonances with $J^{PC}=0^{++},2^{++}$ in coupled $D\bar D$, $D_s\bar D_s$ scattering on the lattice: Results for various channels and energy regions

 We denote this state by $\chi_{c0}^{D\bar D}$, indicating it has $J^{PC}\!=\!0^{++}$ and a strong connection to the $D\bar D$ threshold.
 This state comes in addition to the conventional $\chi_{c0}(1P)$, which is found significantly below threshold.
 Experiments cannot explore $D\bar D$ scattering below threshold, however, a closeby bound state below threshold could be identified experimentally through a sharp increase of the rate just above threshold.
 Fig.~\ref{fig:DD}b shows a dimensionless quantity $\rho |t|^2$ related to the number of events $N_{D\bar D} \propto p\sigma\propto \rho |t|^2$ expected in experiment.
 It features a peak above threshold, which increases much more rapidly than the phase space.

 Such a $D\bar D$ bound state was not claimed by experiments so far.
-A similar state was predicted in a phenomenological models \cite{Gamermann:2006nm,Hidalgo-Duque:2013pva,Baru:2016iwj}, and some indication for it was suggested in the experimental data \cite{Gamermann:2007mu,Abe:2007sya} and in data from the lattice simulation of Ref. \cite{Lang:2015sba}.
+A similar state was predicted in phenomenological models \cite{Gamermann:2006nm,Hidalgo-Duque:2013pva,Baru:2016iwj}, and some indication for it was suggested in the experimental data \cite{Gamermann:2007mu,Abe:2007sya} and in data from the lattice simulation of Ref. \cite{Lang:2015sba}.
 A more detailed discussion follows in the summary in Section \ref{sec:summary}.

-Note that it is not known whether this bound state would also feature in a simulation with physical quark masses.
+Details of the fit (\ref{DD-params}) and some variations thereof are provided in Appendix~\ref{app:DD}.
+In these fits, the ensemble average of the data gives rise to a bound state, while a very small proportion of the bootstrap samples instead produce a virtual bound state.
+This indicates that our lattice results, at the employed quark masses, favour the existence of a bound state.
+However, with the present statistical accuracy, one cannot completely rule out the existence of a virtual bound state.
+The robust conclusion is that we observe a significant $D\bar D$ interaction near threshold, leading to one state just below threshold.
+Such a state leads to an increase of the $D\bar D$ rate above threshold irrespective of whether it is a bound or a virtual bound state.
+Note that it is not known whether this state would also feature in a simulation with physical quark masses.